gramineproject/gramine/Documentation/attestation.rst

 single key from a well-known location.

 This is the scenario where the high-level :term:`Secret Provisioning` interface comes into play.
-Secret Provisioning is shipped together with Graphene in the form of (helper) shared libraries.
+Secret Provisioning is shipped together with Gramine in the form of (helper) shared libraries.
 These libraries are reference implementations for the flows to provision secrets from a trusted machine (service, verifier) to an enclavized application (client, attester).
 These libraries rely heavily on